DanielChapin/CSCI.651_HW03/README.md

 ## Usage Instructions

-This project has a series of demos for individual parts as well as the file transfer programs.
+This project has a series of demos for individual parts as well as the file transfer programs, which are also implemented in the same way as the demos (explained below).
+Each demo has its own command line arguments that are explained in their own sections.

+This project uses no dependencies, but a `requirements.txt` is provided nonetheless.

 ## Demos